 Applicants of non-English speaking backgrounds must meet the English language proficiency requirements of Band 1 – Schedule II of the JCU Admissions Policy.

 Applicants who select SC1102: Modelling Natural Systems as a part of their degree but have not completed high school intermediate level Mathematics B (or equivalent) must also select MA1020: Preparatory Mathematics as part of their study plan.

-MA1020 is available on both campuses in full-semester and block-mode.
-The block-mode option typically starts earlier than the standard course commencement date.
+MA1020 is available on both campuses in full-semester and intensive mode.
+The intensive mode option typically starts earlier than the standard course commencement date.
 Contact JCU on 1800 246 446 for more information.
 Students can enrol in BU1007 without completing high school intermediate level Mathematics B (or equivalent).

 This course involves mandatory field work and any costs associated with the field work will be at the student's expense.

 72 credit points as per course structure